-ARTICLE 1 - DEFINITIONS
+ARTICLE 1 - DEFINITIONS\

-Refer also to Letter of Understanding Re: Lunch Hour Supervision
+\Refer also to Letter of Understanding Re: Lunch Hour Supervision

 - 1.1 "Employee" shall mean a person who is an employee as defined in the Labour Relations Code of British Columbia. - 1.2 "Regular Employee" shall mean an employee, full or part time, who has successfully completed the probationary period and who is employed on a regular basis.
 A regular employee shall be entitled to all benefits according to the terms and conditions of this Agreement. - 1.3.
-"Time Duration Employee" shall mean an employee who is employed to augment the regular staff or who is employed on a special project of limited duration of sixty (60) working days or more but not exceeding six (6) calendar months.
-As agreed in Article 14.5.5 time duration positions posted to fill vacancies as a result of employees on extended leave of absence shall be posted to cover the whole period of absence.
-Such period of time may be extended by mutual consent of both parties in writing. - 1.4 "Probationary employees", including time duration employees, shall serve a probationary period of sixty (60) working days and during this period shall be subject to dismissal on one day's notice, subject to Statutory Regulations.
-A probationary employee shall be entitled to all benefits according to the terms and conditions of the Agreement. - 1.5 "Casual Employee" means an employee hired on a day-to-day basis (on call).
-Casual employees may have posted positions of less than sixty (60) days or be assigned to a set schedule for less than thirty (30) days. - 1.5.1 Call out of casual employees shall be done in order of seniority for Instructional Support, Maintenance, Grounds, and Custodial employees. - 1.5.2 Casual Clerical call outs shall be done in order of seniority for planned absences of five (5) consecutive working days or more. - Casual Clerical call outs shall be done by rotation for absences of less than five (5) working days. - 1.6 "Seniority" is defined as the length of service in the bargaining unit. - 1.7 "Emergency" shall be defined as a serious situation or occurrence that happens unexpectedly and demands immediate action. - 1.8 "Harassment" occurs when a person or group is subjected to comments or behaviour that is insulting, demeaning, or otherwise offensive and that is known or ought to be known to be unwelcome and/or unwanted. - 1.9 "Discrimination" occurs when an employee covered by this agreement is treated differently and poorly based on any of the prohibited grounds as set out in the B.C.
-Human Rights Code.

-The definition shall include discrimination based on any of the prohibited grounds as set out in the B.C.
+"Time Duration Employee" shall mean an employee who is engaged through post-and-fill to augment the regular staff or who is employed on a special project of limited duration of sixty (60) working days or more.
+As agreed in Article 14.5.5, time duration positions posted to fill vacancies as a result of employees on extended leave of absence shall be posted to cover the whole period of absence.
+Such period of time may be extended by mutual consent of both parties in writing. - 1.4 "Probationary employees," including time duration employees, shall mean an employee serving a one-time probationary period of sixty (60) working days in accordance with Article 8.5 and during this period shall be subject to dismissal on one (1) day's notice, subject to Statutory Regulations.
+A probationary employee, including time duration employees, shall be entitled to all benefits according to the terms and conditions of the Agreement, applicable to their employment status. - 1.5 "Casual Employee" means an employee hired on a day-to-day basis (on call).
+Casual employees may have posted positions of less than sixty (60) days or be assigned to a set schedule for less than thirty (30) days. - 1.5.1 All casual employees, with the exception of those identified in 1.5.2, shall be called out in order of seniority. - 1.5.2 Casual Clerical call outs shall be done in order of seniority for planned absences of five (5) consecutive working days or more. - Casual Clerical call outs shall be done by rotation for absences of less than five (5) working days. - 1.6 "Seniority" is defined as the length of service in the bargaining unit. - 1.7 "Emergency" shall be defined as a serious situation or occurrence that happens unexpectedly and demands immediate action. - 1.8 "Harassment" occurs when a person or group is subjected to comments or behaviour that is insulting, demeaning, or otherwise offensive and that is known or ought to be known to be unwelcome and/or unwanted. - 1.9 "Discrimination" occurs when an employee covered by this agreement is treated differently and poorly based on any of the prohibited grounds as set out in the B.C.
+Human Rights Code. - The definition shall include discrimination based on any of the prohibited grounds as set out in the B.C.
 Human Rights Code.